What is nonverbal communication: importance, types, and examples

 1. Body language

-The major role in communication is in the form of body language and gestures.
+The primary role in communication is through body language and gestures.
 Every movement of your body during a conversation indicates your involvement and interest.

 2. Eye contact